Sale Price £2,200 (was £2,800) - Tapered Red Lacquered Cabinets

 • Description

-Beautifully crafted vintage cabinets to show the timeless statement of a Chinese Ming style classic.
+Beautifully crafted late C20th cabinets to show the timeless statement of a Chinese Ming style classic.
 These tapered cabinets are a striking but subtle and elegant architectural design that can grace a range of contemporary interior décor.

 Ming design principles require understated refined lines, combined with a sense of firm balance and stability.